Haokai-Zhang/EasyMPS/README.md

 ## Outlook

-This repository will be updated continually in the near future (11/18/2020).
+This repository will be updated continually in the near future (12/22/2020).

+## Acknowledgments

+The author highly acknowledge the guidance from Professor Shuo Yang and her instructive course "Selected Topics in Computational Quantum Physics" in Tsinghua University.